General

 If your client only takes a domain and gets messed up by the fact that the prefixes are non-standard, you will soon be able to use the following proxies: pinboardapi.pinefore.com, greaderapi.pinefore.com, feverapi.pinefore.com.
 (These proxies do not work right now.
 If you need them reach out to me below).
 One current limitation of the compatibility layer is that errors can be non-standard in some cases.

 Feedlog can follow RSS feeds.
 You can follow the RSS feeds of Pinefore users by adding .rss to the end of the URL.
-You can follow people on ActivityPub.
-People on ActivityPub can follow you.

 In some cases, we offer supersets on top of these APIs to support our additional features.
 Unfortunately these supersets are not currently documented.